B1. Number Sense

 Extension 1: Secret Formulas

 Group students into teams of two.
-Give each team a number grid (Appendix 2D.2).
+Give each team a hundreds chart (Appendix 2D.2).

 Enter an operation in a calculator that involves repeating a number (for example, 5 + 5).
 Press the [=] key to show the first number in the pattern.

-Ask each team to place a token on the square of the grid corresponding to the number.
+Ask each team to place a counter on the square of the chart corresponding to the number.

-Continue to press the [=] key as students add tokens to the grid to represent the new numbers that appear on the calculator until a student discovers the pattern and names it.
+Continue to press the [=] key as students add counters to the chart to represent the new numbers that appear on the calculator until a student discovers the pattern and names it.

 Repeat the game two or three times.

 Distribute a calculator to each team or use the calculator on the computers.
-Have students play the game: one student uses the calculator and the other uses the number grid.
+Have students play the game: one student uses the calculator and the other uses the hundreds chart.
 The roles are reversed each time the solution to a game is found.

 Modify the task by asking students to use two different numbers in the operation (for example, 2 + 5), which makes it more difficult to discover a pattern, or to subtract rather than add.